 Most Haunted Cities in the World

 Do you like staying in haunted hotels and searching for things that go bump in the night?
-(Hint: If you’re answering that question on a ouija board, it’s probably a yes.)
+(If you’re answering that question on a Ouija board, it’s probably a yes.)

 With its charming historic squares, stately mansions and streets draped in Spanish moss, Savannah is as sweet as a Georgia peach — until you look below the surface.

 The city was literally built on the dead, with many of its streets and buildings constructed atop old gravesites and sacred native burial grounds.
-Add in horrifying yellow-fever outbreaks and gruesome murders — including an infamous triple ax murder in 1990 — and you have the makings for a place steeped in supernatural lore.
-No wonder the city was named “America’s Most Haunted City” in 2002 by the American Institute of Parapsychology.
+Add in horrifying yellow fever outbreaks and gruesome murders — including an infamous triple ax murder in 1990 — and you have the makings for a place steeped in supernatural lore.

 Spooky Sights in Savannah

 Fans of “Midnight in the Garden of Good and Evil” flock to the Mercer-Williams House, where antique dealer Jim Williams shot and killed his lover, Danny Hansford.
-Rumor has it Hansford’s soul lingered to torture his murderer (who was never convicted of a crime, by the way) and, in an eerie twist, Williams died of a heart attack in the very same spot he shot Hansford.
+Rumor has it Hansford’s soul lingered to torture his murderer (who was never convicted of a crime, by the way).
+In an eerie twist, Williams died of a heart attack in the very same spot he shot Hansford.